saucelabs/sauce-docs/docs/contributing/style-guide.md

 or an H3 header that isn't under an H2 header.

 * H1 headers should never be used in a document since the title is automatically generated as an H1.
-* H2 headers are used for SEO, so make sure they succinctly represent what a user will find on the page in that section
+* H2 headers are used for SEO, so make sure they succinctly represent what a user will find on the page in that section.
-* H3 headers are included in the page's table of contents on the right, so make sure the title describes something a user might want to click on
+* H3 headers are included in the page's table of contents on the right, so make sure the title describes something a user might want to click on.
 * H4 headers are to emphasize things within a subsection of the page; these can be longer than the other headers if needed.

 Markdown Code: